-Our Sisterships, PONANT EXPLORERS and Le Commandant Charcot were designed for people with reduced mobility in mind:
+Our Sisterships, PONANT EXPLORERS, Le Paul Gauguin and Le Commandant Charcot were designed for people with reduced mobility in mind:

 - Access ramps allowing easy movement in communal areas;

-- Posters, signage and cabin numbers are translated into Braille.
+- Posters, signage and stateroom numbers are translated into Braille.

 Despite these arrangements, each passenger should be able to be independent or travel with a close family member or friend who can give them whatever assistance they require during their trip.